Helminthosporium solani

-Silver scurf is a plant disease that is caused by the plant pathogen Helminthosporium solani.
+Helminthosporium solani is a fungal plant pathogen responsible for the plant disease known as silver scurf.
 Silver scurf is a blemish disease, meaning the effect it has on tubers is mostly cosmetic and affects "fresh market, processing and seed tuber potatoes."
 There are some reports of it affecting development, meaning growth and tuber yield.
 This is caused by light brown lesions, which in turn change the permeability of tuber skin and then it causes tuber shrinkage and water loss, which finally causes weight loss.
 The disease has become economically important because silver scurf affected potatoes for processing and direct consumption have been rejected by the industry.
 The disease cycle can be divided into two stages: field and storage.
 It is mainly a seed borne disease and the primary source of inoculum is mainly infected potato seed tubers.
 Symptoms develop and worsen in storage because the conditions are conducive to sporulation.
 The ideal conditions for the spread of this disease are high temperatures and high humidity.
 There are also many cultural practices that favor spread and development.
-Luckily, there are multiple ways to help control the disease.
+There are multiple ways to help control the disease.